The search for alternating surgeries: Introduction

 \subsection{Comparison of Theorem~\ref{thm:salt_trichotomy} with previous work}

-The main structural result on $\Salt(K)$, Theorem~\ref{thm:salt_trichotomy}, is a refinement of several results appearing in \cite{Mc17}.
-In Theorem~1.2 of \cite{Mc17} it is shown that there exists an integer $M$ \footnote{The quantity in \cite{Mc17} is also denoted $N$, but we will reserve the notation $N$ to indicate the quantity appearing in Theorem~\ref{thm:salt_trichotomy} of the present article.} such that $\Salt(K)\subseteq [M-1,M+1]\cap \Q$.
+The main structural result on $\Salt(K)$, Theorem~\ref{thm:salt_trichotomy}, is a siginificant improvement on several results appearing in \cite{Mc17}.
+In Theorem~1.2 of \cite{Mc17} it is shown that there exists an integer\footnote{The quantity in \cite{Mc17} is also denoted $N$, but we will reserve the notation $N$ to indicate the quantity appearing in Theorem~\ref{thm:salt_trichotomy} of the present article.} $M$ such that $\Salt(K)\subseteq [M-1,M+1]\cap \Q$.
 If $\underline{\rho}=(\rho_1, \dots, \rho_\ell)$ are the stable coefficients associated to a knot admitting positive alternating surgeries, then $M$ is defined by the formula

-It is not hard to see that this satisfies $M\leq N$ and, since $\Salt(K)\subseteq [N-1,M+1]\cap \Q$ we also have $N\leq M+2$.
+It is not hard to see that this satisfies $M\leq N$ and, since $\Salt(K)\subseteq [N-1,M+1]\cap \Q$, we also have $N\leq M+2$.

 Although the formula for $M$ is simpler in comparison to the more intricate expression defining $N$, the quantity $N$ has superior theoretical properties.
 For example, for hyperbolic knots in $\D$ we always have $\Salt(K)=[N-1,N]\cap \Q$, whereas in terms of $M$ we only know that $\Salt(K)=[M-1,M]\cap \Q$ or that $\Salt(K)=[M,M+1]\cap \Q$.